Home -> Key Information -> Safeguarding

 We aim to support the development of children’s confidence, resilience, security and ability to explore and learn and provide an environment in which they feel respected, safe, secure, and valued.
 We teach children about keeping themselves safe using the NSPCC toolkit the Underwear Rule and support parents with keeping children safe on line.

 Staff are well trained in the need to safeguard children and of their responsibilities to identify and report possible cases of abuse and have effective working relationships with other agencies involved in safeguarding children.
-The Head Teacher is the Designated Safeguarding Lead and there are three Deputy DSLs.
+The Head Teacher is the Designated Safeguarding Lead and there are four Deputy DSLs.
 All staff employed by the nursery school have enhanced criminal records checks.

 We use Right Help, Right Time to help us make professional judgements about when and how to support children and families.
 We offer Early Help, which means taking action to support a child, young person or their family early in the life of a problem, as soon as it emerges.
 We will access support from other agencies as soon as a problem emerges to ensure the child gets the right response, and the right services, from the right people at the right time.
 Our aim is to meet need early and avoid a problem escalating or the need increasing.